SauloAssisEngMec/mongodb-backup/README.md

 2 - create s3

-3 - create or use IAM rules
+3 - create NEW user OR use an existing IAM user rules,

+4 - remeber to get access key and secret access key after create your bucket to use to get connection via AWS CLi

 ### Configure IAM user in EC2.

-here we can use "Aws cli" or "s3cmd" for get a connection via ssh with instance EC2. see articles abaixo.
+here we can use "Aws cli" or "s3cmd" for get a connection via ssh with instance EC2. see articles.

+but to use this below script its necessary configure aws using "aws configure" command

+insert
+1 - access keys
+2 - access secret key
+3 - region
+4 - json (format used)

 ### creating script (see e.g script in folder backup-script-cron)

-Some code that will sync data from local(iin my case the local is an AWS EC2 instance that is hosting a mongoDB database) to s3 bucket.
+Some code that will sync data from local (in my case the local is an AWS EC2 instance that is hosting a mongoDB database) to s3 bucket.

 note that to config create a user in CLI, you should connect ec2 to the local terminal via SSH (need add you Ip in inbound rules of aws securityGroup to get permission) then install AWS CLI, run some commands for these.

+now run the script called script.sh, remeber to change variables names of the scripts for your case!!!!!

 [[article about this approach](https://www.codeproject.com/Tips/547759/Automating-backup-for-MongoDB-using-CRON-and-S3CMD)